gsiekaniec/ORI/README.md

 | -t/--threshold | threshold that we want to set to merge close genomes.
 Be careful not to set this threshold too high or too low.
 Floating number between 0 and 1. | No. Default: 0.0002 |

 The default 0.0002 value is the value used to merge *Streptococcus thermophilus* strains using filters of size 0.5G.
 This value must be modified in the case of using another species and/or another filter size.

+Once you have defined your own t value, merge your strains in adapted clusters:

 	howdesbt distance --list=leafname --threshold=0.0002 --matrix=hamming_matrix.bin --merge